You never know what to expect with filmmaker Robert Wise.

 So why isn't he better remembered by the public at large?

 His eclecticism likely plays a role, as he never became associated with a single genre in the way that John Ford or Alfred Hitchcock did.
 He also didn't enjoy long-running artistic collaborations with big time movie stars, à la Francis Ford Coppola and Marlon Brando, Martin Scorcese and Robert DeNiro (and later Scorcese and Leonardo di Caprio), Tim Burton and Johnny Depp, or Billy Wilder and Jack Lemmon.
-Neither a self-promoter in the vein of Tarantino, Kevin Smith or James Cameron, nor an eccentric recluse like Kubrick or Terrence Malick, nor just plain oddball like David Lynch or Lars Von Trier, Wise never really conformed to the public's conception of film director as artist rather than a highly skilled craftsman.
+Neither a self-promoter in the vein of Tarantino, Kevin Smith, or James Cameron, nor an eccentric recluse like Stanley Kubrick or Terrence Malick, nor just plain oddball like David Lynch or Lars Von Trier, Wise never really conformed to the public's conception of film director as artist rather than a highly skilled craftsman.

 And, arguably, despite all the wonderful movies he left behind, Wise never created any single film universally hailed as a masterpiece, or one that only the unique vision of Wise could have produced.